-Last month, we discussed three things you should ask when choosing an email solution to help determine the best option for your company’s budget, privacy, and collaboration.
-This month, we explore computers in the workplace.
+We’ve discussed three things you should ask when choosing an email solution to help determine the best option for your company’s budget, privacy, and collaboration.
+Now we’ll explore computers in the workplace.

 Anticipating purpose, price point, and longevity requirements are crucial to choosing the right computer.
 To enhance your productivity, reduce frustration, and maintain equipment longevity, here’s how to choose the right computer.

 One of the best and easiest choices you can make is choosing a business-grade computer over a consumer-grade workstation – the ones you find at local retail stores.
 Business-grade computers have commercial appropriate features and applications while consumer-grade specifications simply won’t cut it for your company’s day-to-day operations.
 While it’s tempting to purchase a consumer-grade workstation at a minimal price, you’ll get what you pay for since these lower grade computers aren’t meant to connect to enterprise networks (and in many cases can’t).

 A key factor in ensuring computer satisfaction is anticipating its purpose.
 You’ll need to know how intensive workstation use will be.
 When you ask yourself what this computer is going to do, think about which applications will be used, the maximum amount of memory required for this use, and how long and often this type of use will occur.

 If you’re in IT, finance, engineering, or graphic design, you’re highly reliant on programs that take up large amounts of computing power and memory.
 With the use of advanced applications, it’s important to place a high value on memory, processing power and a video card.
 These are crucial features to a fully functioning computer.